-Welcome to the beginners guide to social media marketing.
-There are over 3.5 billion social media users worldwide and the number is growing year on year.
-Social media shows no sign of slowing down which means the need for businesses to engage with social platforms will only become more crucial over time.
+Social media marketing is one of the most popular ways to reach, and engage with, your audience online.
+With over 3.6 billion social media users worldwide and that number growing each year, social media shows no sign of slowing down.
+This means the need for businesses to engage with social platforms will only become more crucial over time.

 We’ll start with the basics – what counts as social media?

 Social media is so called because users engage with it in a social context, which can include conversations, commentary, and engagement interactions.
-While social media and social media marketing has technically been around since the beginning of the internet, over the last 10 years we’ve been a dramatic increase in both the amount of social media sites cropping up and the popularity among users.
+While social media and social media marketing has technically been around since the beginning of the internet, over the last 10 years we’ve seen a dramatic increase in both the number of social media sites cropping up and the popularity among users.

-Some of the most popular business platforms are Facebook, Twitter, Instagram, LinkedIn, Pinterest, YouTube, and Snapchat.
+Some of the most popular business platforms are Facebook, Twitter, Instagram, LinkedIn, Pinterest, YouTube, Snapchat and TikTok.
 We’ll go through the features of each in this guide and explain how they could benefit your business.

 There are many ways that social media marketing can help your business.
-By using genuine and well thought out content you can use social media to help you with the following:
+By creating genuine and well thought out content you can use social media to help you with the following:

 - Building a community with product/service users by generating two-way conversation